Loptall/Loptall/README.md

 ## Lately 🌳

-I have got green rating in AtCoder, and Cyan in Codeforces.
+I have got Green rating in AtCoder, and Cyan in Codeforces.

 In the close future, I would like to get good result in JOI2020!